ChHarding/LBL---LessBoringLife---A-movie-recommender/README.md

    ```
    pip install -r requirements.txt
    ```
 4. Insert your TMDb API key in `Key.py`.
+To have a TMDB API, you need to go to https://www.themoviedb.org/signup, and create an account. and from https://www.themoviedb.org/settings/api get your API key.
+Enter your API key in `Key.py`.

 ## Usage Guidelines
 - Execute `main.py` to launch the application.